w3cping/blog-posts/adding-permissions.md

 * Explain the implications of a permission before prompting the user, in a way that is accessible and localized. _Who_ is asking, _what_ are you asking for, _why_ do you need it?

 * Users can and will change their minds.
 Don't assume that a permission granted once guarantees permanent access; nor that a permission refused means a user will never choose to accept some functionality.
+Set expiration of permissions to a reasonable duration, so that users are reminded and have a chance to renew or change their stated preferences.

 ---